pcaston/OpenPeerPower.github.io/source/_integrations/updater.markdown

 For further information about the Updater's data, please check the [detailed overview](/docs/backend/updater/).
 If you choose not to share any information when checking for updates, you can set `reporting: false`.

-It is possible to report the integrations that you are using to the Home Assistant developers.
+It is possible to report the integrations that you are using to the Open Peer Power developers.
 This will help them focus on improving the popular ones.
 To enable this option, you have to add `include_used_components: true`.

 ```json
 "components": [